frederic-nevers/digsocrevision/docs/concepts/21-change.md

   <summary>🧠 What obligations do we have toward future generations in the context of digital change?</summary>
 - Ensuring that technological development is sustainable and does not compromise the well-being of future generations
 - Promoting equity and access to the benefits of digital technologies across different populations and regions
-- Preserving digital heritage and ensuring the long-term accessibility of digital information and cultural artifacts
+- Preserving digital heritage and ensuring the long-term accessibility of digital information and cultural artefacts
 - Fostering critical thinking, digital literacy, and ethical decision-making skills to navigate the challenges and opportunities of the digital future
 </details>